Expert witness services

 Information for solicitors

 Along with an estimate of fees you will be provided with the psychologist’s up to date expert witness CV to view in order to ensure that you are well informed and fully content prior to the work proceeding.
-You will be able to feel safe in the knowledge that all of our psychologists have up-to-date DBS/CRB checks, professional indemnity insurance, and appropriate professional registration (minimum British Psychological Society Chartered and Health and Care Professions Council Registered) alongside other professional training.
+You will be able to feel safe in the knowledge that all of our psychologists have up-to-date DBS/CRB checks, professional indemnity insurance, and appropriate professional registration (minimum British Psychological Society Chartered and Health and Care Professions Council Registered) alongside other professional training and expertise.

 Independent prison psychology reports

-Other reasons that an independent expert psychology report may be critical is where a particular assessment is needed, for example psychopathy (PCL-R), personality disorder (e.g. IPDE) or learning disability assessment (e.g. WAIS-IV), but the prison psychology team is not able to provide such an assessment in line with the timings of the parole review.
+Other reasons that an independent expert psychology report may be critical is where a particular assessment is needed, for example psychopathy (PCL-R), personality disorder (e.g. IPDE), or learning disability assessment (e.g. WAIS-IV), but the prison psychology team is not able to provide such an assessment in line with the timings of the parole review.

-We provide reports nationwide, mainly with LAA funding but also for privately funded cases (with instructions from the legal representative).
+As our team members are located throughout the UK, we provide reports nationwide, mainly with LAA funding but also for privately funded cases (with instructions from the legal representative).

-Criminal court reports
+Criminal Court reports

 Independent psychological risk assessment reports are useful at the pre-sentence stage as this may aid probation when they are writing their pre-sentence recommendations (e.g. the impact of learning difficulty on the client’s ability to engage in prison based SOTP).
+Courts have found our risk assessment reports particularly useful, where level of risk is identified and a treatment pathway has been discussed in the report.

 Local Authorities/Care proceedings